How Low Can You Go?: A Clinician's Overview of Anemia

 How is Anemia Diagnosed?

 Lab diagnosis of single-type anemia is usually the gold standard (mixed anemias may have overlapping lab findings), but most of our anemic patients initially present to clinicians with signs and symptoms of the disease.
-Signs and symptoms can (and usually are) non-specific, but there are a few that stick out like a sore thumb.
+Signs and symptoms can be (and usually are) non-specific, but there are a few that stick out like a sore thumb.

 Signs and Symptoms of Anemia